Founded by Cody Johnson and Robin Haines Johnson

 An early life of cowboy ranching and railroading that paralleled in many ways Kerouac’s On The Road, Cody began his life as an adventurer.
 He played second chair clarinet in a symphony orchestra and tenor saxophone in a jazz band.
 Always involved as a conscientious objector, he helped raise the funds that released Angela Davis from prison and he started a free school modeled after AS Neill’s Summerhill.

 Cody’s way of creating change was gathering people together.
-He began planting seeds of change in the 70s through concerts benefiting groups like The United Farmworkers Association, SolarCal, The Will Geer Theatricum Botanicum, homeless shelters and food banks with artists such as Jackson Browne, Jane Fonda, the Doobie Brothers, Herbie Hancock, and Chick Corea.
+Together with his partner Robin, he began planting seeds of change in the 70s through concerts benefiting groups like The United Farmworkers’ Association, SolarCal, The Will Geer Theatricum Botanicum, homeless shelters and food banks with artists such as Jackson Browne, Jane Fonda, the Doobie Brothers, Herbie Hancock, and Chick Corea.
 These musical gatherings were celebrations of the shift in consciousness taking place at that time.

 He transitioned from this world in December 2011.